cuzfrog/claude-code-litellm-hybrid-setup/README.md

 # Claude Code + LiteLLM Hybrid Routing Setup

 ## What this is
-This repository provides a ready‑to‑use hybrid routing configuration that connects Claude Code to a LiteLLM proxy, which in turn can route requests to multiple back‑ends such as OpenRouter or a local LM Studio instance.
+This repository provides an example hybrid routing configuration that connects Claude Code to a LiteLLM proxy, allowing for multiple back‑ends such as OpenRouter or a local LM Studio instance.

 ## Screenshots
 ![Claude custom models](/doc/Claude-custom-models.png)